ppikkuaho/autonomous-cuda-to-metal-port/README.md

 **Geometry** transfers at the coarse structural level (0.9882 coordinate Jaccard; ~10% mesh density; ~1% scale), and the Mac mesh/export path is exact when fed CUDA's own neural tensors, so the divergence is localized upstream in the neural decode.
 The HR latent cosine of ~0.52 marks the limit: coarse layout matches; fine latent detail does not.
 This is structural-geometry agreement; high-resolution latent features diverge.

-**Texture/viewer parity** was the long final stretch.
-After dozens of rejected candidates and a 6,912-variant convention sweep that ruled out cheap explanations, a fresh H100 boundary capture showed the neural texture path is numerically very close to CUDA at the captured boundaries (texture-SLat cosine 0.999971; decoded-PBR color MAE ~0.0009).
+**Texture/viewer parity** required a fresh H100 boundary capture that showed the neural texture path is numerically very close to CUDA at the captured boundaries (texture-SLat cosine 0.999971; decoded-PBR color MAE ~0.0009).
 The integrated native candidate then cleared all 13 final-candidate gates against the CUDA reference, under a 4-million-sample parity gate stable across three seeds, with viewer-accurate normal semantics, followed by human visual acceptance of the paired render sheets.
-This parity is **accepted for that exact frozen candidate/reference pair only**; it is not general Pixal3D texture parity.

 ## Why it's hard